-What is legalization or Attestation of document?
+What is the legalization or Attestation of the document?

-Legalization or attestation of document refers to the process whereby a diplomatic or consular mission abroad certifies a document issued by their host country as genuine document and can be used and admitted as evidence in that mission’s own country.
+Legalization or attestation of the document refers to the process whereby a diplomatic or consular mission abroad certifies a document issued by their host country as a genuine document and can be used and admitted as evidence in that mission’s own country.
 In other words, this enables the authorities in that mission’s own country to accept these foreign documents as legal evidence.

 Legalization or Attestation of document procedures in Tanzania.

-The above process might seem easier and straight forward process, but in reality it is not, the process is somehow complicated depending on the country of destination, the nature of the document to be legalized and some other documents might require supporting documents and other technical issues, which can be easily obtained or dealt with by a lawyer.
+The above process might seem easier and straight-forward process, but in reality, it is not, the process is somehow complicated depending on the country of destination, the nature of the document to be legalized, and some other documents might require supporting documents and other technical issues, which can be easily obtained or dealt with by a lawyer.